yokyak/react-agent/packages/react-agent/README.md

  , document.querySelector('#root'))
  ```

-Optionally, you can 1) set an initial state for React Agent with `store={initialStore}`.
+Optionally, you can 1) set an initial state for React Agent with `store={ initialStore }`.
 As we’ll see, the state set with React Agent is accessible from any component.
-And, 2) log in the console what's happening under the hood by including `logger='true'`.
+And, 2) log in the console what's happening under the hood by including `logger=true`.

 ```javascript
 const initialStore = {